 Electrical connection to the unit is by two wires, a red and a black one.
 The black wire is ground (negative, -) and the red wire is positive, + 12/14 volts.
 If the aircraft frame is to be used as ground make sure that there is no (or a low < 0,5 Ω) resistance between the beacon ground connection and the NEG connection on the battery.

-As the unit uses less than 0.6 A average (peak 1.2 A) thinner wires can be used compared to the normal old school rotating beacon which required more amps.
-This saves aircraft weight and also lowers the load on the battery/alternator.
+As the unit uses less than 0.6 A average (peak 1.2 A) thinner wires can be used compared to the normal old school rotating beacon which required much more amps.
+This saves total aircraft weight and also lowers the load on the battery/alternator.

 Installation on the aircraft

 A stainless steel stud in the center base of the unit with 10-32 thread is provided with a self locking nut.
 We recommend buying the through hole fuselage mounting kit to install this Red LED beacon in your aircraft.

 Through Hole Mounting Kit